 Wildlife of Panama

-Our workshop will span both coasts of this country, in order to offer participants an unparalleled wildlife photography experience in Panama.
+Our workshop spans both coasts of this country, offering participants an unparalleled wildlife photography experience in Panama.

-Beginning in Panama City, Panama, we will spend our first day of the workshop in a classroom session where you will learn the skills necessary to take full advantage of your time in the rainforest.
-From lowlight photography, to birds in flight, to mastering flash, this classroom session will be critically important for preparing you for the unique styles of photography and challenges that lay ahead.
+Beginning in Panama City, Panama, we spend our first day of the workshop in a classroom session where you learn the skills necessary to take full advantage of our time in the rainforest.
+From low light photography, to birdsin flight, to mastering flash, this classroom session is critically important for preparing you for the unique styles of photography and challenges that lay ahead.

-After our day in the city, we will transfer to the heart of the rainforest, where the calls of keel-billed toucans mix with the roars of howler monkeys around the lodge.
-This lodge will be our base of operations for the next couple days as we set off by boat each morning and afternoon to photograph everything from tiger herons to snail kites, Geoffry’s tamarin to white faced capuchins.
+After our day in the city, we transfer to the heart of the rainforest, where the calls of keel-billed toucans mix with the roars of howler monkeys around the lodge.
+This lodge is our base of operations for the next couple of days as we set off by boat each morning and afternoon to photograph everything from tiger herons to snail kites, Geoffry’s tamarins to white faced capuchins.

 Due to the distance of some of these islands form the mainland, neither jaguars or harpy eagles have reached this area.
-What this means for us is that there is probably no better place on the planet to find and photograph sloths.
+This means that there is probably no better place on the planet to find and photograph sloths.
 If you have been to Costa Rica to photograph sloths, nothing you have experienced will have prepared you for the extraordinary abundance of these animals in this archipelago, where we will have not one, but two different species to photograph.

 It will also be here in the archipelago that we make trips out into the Caribbean to photograph red-billed tropic and magnificent frigate birds.
 The colony here offers up some of the most beautiful compositions you will ever find of these birds.
 From the moody and artistic chiaroscuro lighting to compositions of birds soaring above waves exploding on rocks, this place is one you have to experience in order to believe.